-This activity was planned by and for the healthcare team, and learners will receive 2 Interprofessional Continuing Education (IPCE) credits for learning and change.
+This activity was planned by and for the healthcare team, and learners will receive 2 Interprofessional Continuing Education (IPCE) credits for learn-

 NetCE designates this continuing education activity for 2.4 hours for Alabama nurses.

 AACN Synergy CERP Category C.